deleteman/deleteman.github.io/_posts/2019-06-05-should-i-start-a-blog.md

 This is just as valid of a reason as anything else inside this list.
 If you love writing, no matter what about, you should most definitely have a blog.
 It'll help you improve the writing you already love so much, if nothing, for the sheer practice you'll gain by writing posts often.
 And in the best case possible, you'll also get great feedback from the comments section.

 # #6 Establish yourself as a voice in your industry
 Writing about the industry you belong to and making sure your content is getting through to people is the perfect opportunity for others to get to know you.
-If you're providing advice or sharing your knowledge somehow through your blog, then you may become the person everyone is looking for when it comes to make an informed decision.
+If you're providing advice or sharing your knowledge somehow through your blog, then you may become the person everyone is looking for when it comes to making an informed decision.

 # #7 It's an opportunity to practice a second language
 This one might be a scary one, but writing in a language that is not your own will definitely help you improve it.
-Just make sure you're getting some help, at least at he beginning.
+Just make sure you're getting some help, at least at the beginning.
 That help can be in the form of a friend double checking your spelling and grammar, or using a word editor that takes care of most of that for you.
 There are other tools out there that  will also help you in this task, such as [ProWritingAid](https://prowritingaid.com/?afid=6582) and [Grammarly](https://grammarly.go2cloud.org/aff_c?offer_id=3&aff_id=42324), they will both try to review your content and not just correct mechanical grammatical errors, but they'll also take a look a the form and complexity of your sentences.
 They're great resources if you're just starting and aren't that confident if your own writing skills.